Categories : Bows

 Using the elastic band

 Before each shooting session, the archer must warm up well and strengthen their muscles.
 This helps reduce the risk of injury and be effective from the first arrow.
-There are many solutions such as proper use of the elastic band.
+There are many solutions, such as the proper use of an elastic band.

 A good warm-up lasts between 10 to 20 minutes.
 It consists of 4 phases:

-• 1st phase 5 minutes: a short jump rope session with the elastic band will be more than sufficient.
+• 1st phase 5 minutes: a short jump rope session with the elastic band will be more than enough.

 • 2nd phase 2 to 5 minutes: flexibility exercises

-• 3rd phase 2 to 5 minutes: strengthening and protecting muscles
+• 3rd phase 2 to 5 minutes: muscle strengthening and protection

-With the elastic band, perform 2 sets of 10 repetitions of two randomly chosen exercises (followed by an exercise without the elastic).
+With the elastic band, perform 2 sets of 10 repetitions of two randomly chosen exercises (followed by an exercise without the elastic band).
 It is recommended to gradually increase the number of sets and repetitions, depending on your progress, choosing different exercises each time.

-Stay focused on technique (posture, placements, and movement), and perform 20 simulations of shooting with the elastic band.
+Stay focused on technique (posture, placement, and movement), and perform 20 simulations of elastic band shooting.
 If needed, you can gradually increase the resistance of the elastic band as you progress through these simulations.

 Improving physical condition